Last updated February 2024.

 Your right of access

 You have the right to request copies of Your Personal Data which We hold, this is known as a subject access request.
-You can also view the latest Personal Data We hold on Your Member Account by logging into Our platform and viewing the “Account Settings” section.
+You can also view the latest Personal Data We hold on to Your Member Account by logging into Our platform and viewing the “Account Settings” section.

 Your right to rectification